Vancouver Coastal Health

 Clinical Assistant Professor

-Dr. Thomas Roston is a cardiologist and clinician-scientist at St. Paul’s Hospital and Vancouver General Hospital.
+Dr. Thomas Roston is a cardiologist and clinician-scientist at St. Paul’s Hospital and Vancouver General Hospital and the Dr. Charles Kerr Distinguished Scholar in Cardiovascular Genetics.
 He received an MD from the University of British Columbia, followed by residencies in Internal Medicine and Cardiology, during which time he twice served as chief resident.
-He also obtained a PhD from the University of Alberta focused on inherited heart disease, and completed the UBC Clinician Investigator Program.
+He also obtained a PhD from the University of Alberta focused on inherited heart disease and completed the UBC Clinician Investigator Program.
 He has additional fellowship training from Harvard Medical School in Cardiovascular Genetics, and from the University of Alberta in Cardiac Critical Care.
 Dr. Roston’s research is focused on cardiac genetics, heart disease in the young, and critical care cardiology.

 Dr. Janarthanan Sathananthan